Alexander Wennberg: Florida Panthers

 On 8 October 2020, Wennberg was placed on waivers for the purpose of buying out the remaining three years on his contract.
 On the opening day of free agency, Wennberg was signed by the Florida Panthers to a one-year, $2.25 million contract on 9 October.
 He was signed by newly-installed general manager Bill Zito, who was formerly a part of the Blue Jackets organization.
 In a fresh start with the Panthers, in which the pandemic delayed and shortened the 2020–21 season, Wennberg responded with a career high 17 goals in 56 games, and added 12 assists while relied upon to provide responsible two-way play.

 Seattle Kraken

 Wennberg with the Kraken in 2023.

 As a free agent from the Panthers, Wennberg was targeted and signed to a three-year, $13.5 million contract with the expansion club, the Seattle Kraken, on 28 July 2021.
 During training camp, Wennberg was placed on a line with fellow Swedes Calle Järnkrok and Marcus Johansson.
 Due to their shared lineage, the trio's line was quickly named the Swedish House Mafia.
 After missing the start of the preseason due to the birth of his first child, Wennberg made his Kraken preseason debut with the Swedish line on 1 October against the Edmonton Oilers.
-However, the line was broken up in the final preseason game after Jarnkrok entered the NHL's COVID-19 protocols.
+However, the line was broken up in the final preseason game after Järnkrok entered the NHL's COVID-19 protocols.